Health Benefits of Natto: The Japanese Secret to Longevity

 (successo images/Shutterstock)

 Natto is gaining attention as a modern health food.
-The Japanese are the longest-lived people in the world today, and one of the secrets to their longevity is their consumption of natto.
+The Japanese have some of the longest lifespans in the world today, and one of the secrets to their longevity is their consumption of natto.

 Natto offers numerous health benefits, including: